Adrian Rurawhe

-Adrian Paki Rurawhe (born 1961) is a New Zealand Labour Party politician.
-He has been an MP since 2014, and the speaker of the New Zealand House of Representatives from 2022 to 2023.
+Adrian Paki Rurawhe (born 1961) is a former New Zealand Labour Party politician.
+He was an MP from 2014 to 2026, and the speaker of the New Zealand House of Representatives from 2022 to 2023.

 Rurawhe held the seat for the Te Tai Hauāuru Māori electorate from 2014 to 2023.
-Due to the demands of being speaker, he did not contest the electorate in the 2023 election, but returned to Parliament at number 11 on Labour's party list.
+Citing the demands of being speaker, he did not contest the electorate in the 2023 election, but returned to Parliament at number 11 on Labour's party list.

 Family and professional career

 Rurawhe is a grandson of Matiu and Iriaka Rātana, who were both Members of Parliament for the Western Maori electorate between 1945 and 1969.
 He is a great-grandson of Rātana founder T. W. Ratana.
 His grandfather died before he was born, and he was at secondary school before he was aware that his "Nan" was a Member of Parliament.

 Rurawhe has a background in health and education.
 He was the chairman of the Ngāti Apa Māori iwi (tribe) for ten years and was on the team that negotiated the 2011 treaty settlement with the Crown through the Waitangi Tribunal.
 Koro Wētere, the former Eastern Maori MP, encouraged his early involvement in politics and was a mentor for Rurawhe.